Mathematics of the Transmission Line Speaker Enclosure:

 The Transmission Line is a seldom-used speaker design which is preferred by many audiophiles.
 Fans say TL’s sound less resonant, less boxy, more open.
 I’ve built several, one very recently.
-I don’t think TL’s are necessarily more “accurate” – they do have flaws.
-However they have good impulse response as they are in fact less resonant.
+I don’t think TL’s are necessarily more “accurate” – they undoubtedly have flaws.
+However when well-designed have a rich, dimensional sound in the lower registers which carries a depth and ease that sealed and ported boxes lack.
 I prefer the sound of a TL to a ported box.

 In 1990, when I was a senior in college, I was frustrated that the kind of mathematical models that are available for acoustic suspension and bass reflex boxes were unavailable for Transmission Lines.
 I was taking an acoustics class, so for my semester project, decided to derive the math myself.

 This is that paper, very slightly cleaned up and digitized, otherwise unchanged.
 I did not find this project to be at all easy.
 However when I was done I greatly enjoyed the satisfaction of knowing that I had started with basic physical properties like the mass of a speaker cone and the density of air and derived the entire response of a complex system.
 And that I had done something that nobody to my awareness at the time had done.